 Under the Benchmark result file properties, you can browse to where the benchmark details are stored once you start benchmarking your game.
 You can select any drive and folder as you wish.

-Now you can start any game while keeping the MSI Afterburner open at the background and press the Begin Recording hotkey to start benchmarking.
+Now you can start any game while keeping the MSI Afterburner open in the background and press the Begin Recording hotkey to start benchmarking.
 To stop, press the End recording hotkey and the details will be saved in a TXT file.

-The details will show the date of the benchmark, game benchmarked, the total number of frames rendered along with how much time was the game benchmarked.
+The details will show the date of the benchmark, the game benchmarked, the total number of frames rendered along with how much time was the game benchmarked.

 Under it, you will find the Average, Minimum, and Maximum framerate and also 1% and 0.1% low framerates.